Zion To Bryce Canyon National Park Road Trip (+ Map)

 Day 4-5: Bryce Canyon National Park

-Depending on how much time you have, you can shorten this itinerary by eliminating one day in Bryce Canyon or only taking a half day to drive between the parks.
+Note: Depending on how much time you have, you can shorten this itinerary by eliminating one day in Bryce Canyon or only taking a half day to drive from Zion to Bryce Canyon.

-Additionally, with extra time I recommend adding another day in Zion, or including additional National Parks in Utah.
-It’s just over 2 hours to get from Bryce Canyon to Capitol Reef.
+Additionally, with extra time I recommend adding a third day in Zion, or including additional National Parks in Utah.
+It’s just over 2 hours to get from Bryce Canyon to Capitol Reef, so it’s an excellent road trip extension.

-Use this Zion To Bryce road trip map to plan your itinerary!
+Use this Zion To Bryce Canyon National Park road trip map to plan your itinerary!
 I’ve labeled items by location (noted by color) as well as by activity type (noted by icon).

 Tip: Open this map in your browser, then click the star icon on the left-side bar.
 This saves the map to your google maps app on your phone so you can easily reference it during your trip.
 Locate this map in Google Maps by selecting ‘you’ at the bottom of the app and then scroll down and click ‘maps’ to find your saved trip maps.